IFF-0303/adacvd/README.md

 ## Data

 This project uses data from the UK Biobank.

+> Important Note on Data Access: Access to UK Biobank data is restricted and requires institutional approval.
+You will need to apply directly to the UK Biobank to gain access to the dataset.
+More information on the application process can be found on their official website: https://www.ukbiobank.ac.uk/enable-your-research.

 We provide code for processing the UK Biobank into meaningful representations that can be used for model training.
 For a detailed description of data preprocessing, see [`data_docuentation/ukb_data_preparation.md`](data_documentation/ukb_data_preparation.md).

-> Note: Access to UK Biobank data requires institutional approval.

 ## Model Training